JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-01-06-panda-time.md

 difficulty: easy
 isCompleted: false
 date: 2018-01-06T00:00:00+07:00
-description: Dress as a panda in Tienanmen Square.
+description: Dress as a panda in Tienanmen Square
 ---